Compassion is the core component and one special quality all caregivers must possess.

 • Hold their hand to provide them comfort and reassurance.

 • Learn all you can about them, value them as a person.
-Don’t be afraid to ask them about their life, their childhood or children.
-Connecting with them on a personal level is very important to assure you are providing good care.
+Don’t be afraid to ask them about their life, their childhood, or their children.
+Connecting with them on a personal level is very important to ensure you are providing good care.

 Pin It on Pinterest